mgifford/w3c-tpac-template/README.md

 ## My copy of the template
 [Overview.html](https://mgifford.github.io/w3c-tpac-template/Templates/Overview.html)

+The presentation starts with an overview.
+To start the presentation, press play (at the bottom).

 ## Clone this repo
 The easiest way to make presentations for TPAC will be to just clone a repo (like this one) and then make your changes in GitHub.
 This way it can be better shared with others before/durring/after the event.